-The Academy Leadership Team comprises of the Principal who is the Accounting Officer, one senior Vice Principal, one senior Assistant Principal, four Assistant Principals, one Associate Assistant Principal and the Chief Financial Officer.
+The Academy Leadership Team comprises of the Principal who is the Accounting Officer, one senior Vice Principal, one senior Assistant Principal, three Assistant Principals, a Director of Operations and the Chief Financial Officer.

 The Academy ALT at an executive level implements the policies laid down by the Trustees' and report back to them.
 As a group the Leadership Team are responsible for the authorisation of spending within agreed budgets and the appointment of staff.
 The responsibility for the appointment of the Principal, Vice Principal and Chief Financial Officer rests with the Trustees'.
 Some spending control is devolved to members of the Middle Management Team, with limits in place.
 Above these limits a member of the Senior Leadership team must countersign.
 Day to day management is delegated to the Principal.
 The Principal and Leadership Team meet formally once per week.